About Hambantota Mattala Rajapaksa International Airport (HRI)

 There are 400 parking spaces for long- and short-term use immediately adjacent to the terminal building.

 Self-drive car hire is not recommended in Sri Lanka due to poor road conditions and tourists having a lack of experience with the hazardous driving style.
-Therefore tourists (who can afford it) tend to rent a vehicle with a driver; this can be arranged at the transport counters in the airport lobby.
+Therefore tourists tend to rent a vehicle with a driver; this can be arranged at the transport counters in the airport lobby but can be quite costly.